Bring Your Own Boat Over to the Mackerel Islands

 Isolated bombies are present and skippers should proceed cautiously during low tides.

 If you don’t own a boat, but want to experience Thevenard Island’s marine playground for yourself, try one of our 4.6m plaka boats.
 The stable plaka boats are unsinkable and ideal for snorkelling, fly-fishing, catching a fish for dinner or just exploring the surroundings.
-Comfortably suitable for up to 4 adults, they make a great day out.
+Comfortably seating up to 4 adults, or 2 adults and 2-3 kids, they make a great day out.
 All safety gear is on board, with GPS/sounder and shade awnings.

 A recreational skipper’s ticket or equivalent is required for all hire boats.
 For more information see https://www.transport.wa.gov.au/imarine/recreational-skippers-ticket.asp or the Department of Transport, WA.